 Wigmore Care Home Launches Namaste Room

-Rogers House Residential Care Home has unveiled its new Namaste room, offering intensive sensory stimulation for the residents living with dementia.
+Rogers House Residential Care Home in Wigmore has unveiled its new Namaste room, offering intensive sensory stimulation for the residents living with dementia.

 Designed and decorated entirely by the Drewery Drive care home’s activity team, Hannah and Debbie, the bright and open room includes recycled wooden pallets, in a bid to bring the outside in, as well as being environmentally conscious.